 Today, Urgench is a modern city with 170,000 inhabitants.
 For a long time, the town was relatively insignificant and only became a trading town due to its connection to the Trans Caspian Railway.
 Industrialization began during the Soviet era: cotton was the primary material used.

 Urgench lies on the Shavat Canal, an irrigation canal that is of immense importance for the water supply of the province of Khorezm.
 Water is diverted from the Amu Darya and led over a distance of 160 km through Uzbekistan and Turkmenistan.
-Rice and cotton production, in particular, depends on irrigation through the canal.
+Rice and cotton cultivation, in particular, depends on irrigation through the canal.

-- Population: 190.000 (2019)
+- Population: 190, 000 (2019)

 - Elevation: 103 m

-Rail connections: the city has a train station with connections to the larger cities of Uzbekistan.
+Rail connections: The city has a train station with connections to the larger cities of Uzbekistan.

 Bus connection: From Urgench there is a trolleybus line to Khiva, 35 km away.